Are Candles Bad for the Environment? 7 Crucial Facts

 Glass and metal are both recyclable – which is a positive.

-However, recycling still requires energy; given that energy use worldwide is still predominantly reliant on non-renewable sources, this is not the perfect solution.
+However, recycling still requires energy – and since our energy production is still primarily based on climate-damaging fossil fuels, it is not the perfect solution.

 However, hardwood and softwood take 50 to 100 years and 40 years to mature, respectively, so just because a resource is renewable doesn’t mean it’s easy to replenish.